hsuanchih/Scribbles/iOS-OSX/Combine-Publisher-Subscriber-Subscription.md

 class DecodableDataTaskSubscriber<Input: Decodable>: Subscriber {
     typealias Failure = Error

+    // Typically, the subscriber holds on to the subscription so that
+    // it can cancel the subscription later private var subscription: Subscription?

     // Subscriber receives a subscription, demand unlimited event streams
     // from the subscription
     func receive(subscription: Subscription) {